The page navigation is complete. You may now navigate the page content as you wish.

 Do

-Use a consistent number of columns through the form.
+Use a consistent number of columns throughout the form.

 Consistent number of columns